sparkflows/sparkflows-docs/docs/user-guide/connections/jdbc_connection.rst

 It can also be created by any user with their Application.
 In this case, it is only available to the Application and its users.

-Specify your SQL Server Username, Password and Url and save the details.
+Specify your SQL Server Username, Password and JDBC Url and save the details.

 .. figure:: ../../_assets/connections/sql_connection.PNG
    :alt: Databricks